genome-spy/genome-spy/docs/grammar/transform/regex-extract.md

 # Regex Extract

-The `regexExtract` transform extracts groups from a string field and adds them to the data objects as new fields.
+The `"regexExtract"` transform extracts groups from a string field and adds them to the data objects as new fields.

 ## Parameters